Matrix Normal PCA for Interpretable Dimension Reduction and Graphical Noise Modeling: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{H}IGH-DIMENTIONAL data emerge from diverse fields of science and engineering dramatically.
+\IEEEPARstart{M}ASSIVE data emerge from diverse fields of science and engineering dramatically.
 For example, biologists can use microarray to detect the expression of thousands of genes at the same time; a single picture consists of hundreds, thousands, or even more pixels.
 Generally, those data are redundant and noisy.
 Directly extracting useful information from the primitive data is often infeasible.
 Therefore, how to discover the compact and meaningful representation of high-dimensional data becomes a fundamental problem.
 Researchers have developed many powerful methods to address this problem from different perspectives.
 Among those methods, principal component analysis (PCA) is one of the most fundamental and widely used data mining and multivariate statistical techniques.
 Since Pearson \cite{pearson1901liii} invented it in 1901, PCA has become a standard approach for dimension reduction and feature extraction, and has numerous applications in various fields, such as signal processing \cite{moore1981principal}, human face recognition \cite{hancock1996face} and gene expression analysis \cite{hastie2000gene}.

-PCA obtains a low-dimensional representation for high-dimensional data in a $L_2$ sense.
+PCA obtains a low-dimensional representation for high-dimensional data in a $L_2$-norm sense.
 However, it is known that PCA is sensitive to gross errors.
 To remove the effect of sparse gross errors, robust PCA (RPCA) \cite{wright2009robust, xu2010robust, candes2011robust} has been proposed.
 Specifically, RPCA seeks to decompose the data matrix as a superposition of a low-rank matrix with a sparse matrix.
-The sparse matrix captures the gross errors and enables RPCA to recover the underlying low-rank representation of the primitive data accurately.
+The sparse matrix captures the gross errors, enabling RPCA to recover the low-rank representation of data accurately.
 RPCA has been demonstrated to have a number of applications in various fields \cite{candes2011robust, peng2012rasl, liu2013robust, shahid2015robust}.